Artsen/Semantic-Landscape-Sampler/README.md

 - Integrate pnpm into the CLI image so Vitest can run locally and in CI without manual setup.
 - Publish OpenAI mocking recipes for CI in the onboarding docs.
-- Layer in model comparison overlays and richer topic labelling (see AGENTS.md).
+- Layer in model comparison overlays and richer topic labelling.
 - Add camera bookmarks and saved viewpoints per run.

 ## Contributing